badele/gitcheck/README.rst

-	-m <maxdepth>, --maxdepth=<maxdepth> 	Limit the depth of repositories search") -q, --quiet                          	Display info only when repository needs action") -e, --email                          	Send an email with result as html, using mail.properties parameters") --initEmail                          	Initialize mail.properties file (has to be modified by user)")
+	-m <maxdepth>, --maxdepth=<maxdepth> 	Limit the depth of repositories search") -q, --quiet                          	Display info only when repository needs action") -e, --email                          	Send an email with result as html, using mail.properties parameters") --init-email                          	Initialize mail.properties file (has to be modified by user using JSON format)")

 French version is available here
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~